molinsp/eigendata-doc/docs/README.md

 **Instructions for Windows**

-1. <a href="files/install_windows.bat" download="">Download installer</a>
+1. <a href="files/install_windows.bat" download="">Download installer</a>  in the downloads folder
-2. <a href="files/windows_environment.yaml" download="">Download configuration file</a> in the same folder as the installer
+2. <a href="files/windows_environment.yaml" download="">Download configuration file</a>  in the downloads folder
 3. Double click on `install_windows.bat`

 **Instructions for Mac/Linux**

-1. <a href="files/install_default.sh" download="">Download installer</a>
+1. <a href="files/install_default.sh" download="">Download installer</a> to the downloads folder
-2. <a href="files/default_environment.yaml" download="">Download configuration File</a>
+2. <a href="files/default_environment.yaml" download="">Download configuration file</a> to the downloads folder
-3. Run the installer
-   1. Go to Anaconda Navigator
-   2. Click Environments in the left side-bar
-   3. Select eigendata on the left environment list (it will take a while to load the environment)
-   4. Press the ▶ button and select "Open terminal"
-   5. Navigate to the directory where you downloaded the installer
-      1. For example `cd ~/Downloads`
-   6. Run `sh install_default.sh`
+3. Open a terminal
-   7. If you have trouble, see the section Updating Eigendata with a detailed walkthrough on how to open the terminal.
+   1. If you have trouble, see the section Updating Eigendata with a detailed walkthrough on how to open the terminal.
+4. Type  `cd ~/Downloads`
+5. Type `sh install_default.sh`